Terms and conditions

 in London, Paris, New York, Los Angeles and Shanghai.
 Currently employing 125+ full-time staff across six offices combining forces with Stink Films to offer interactive, creative, content, features and production capabilities in ten cities across five continents.

-Dan is the founding Executive Creative Director of The Martin Agency, London.
+Founding Executive Creative Director, The Martin Agency, London.

 Dan has produced a diverse set of award winning work for clients such as The Sunday Times, Shelter, The Department for Transport, VW and Harvey Nichols, for whom he wrote the infamous Christmas campaign Sorry, I Spent It On Myself, which picked up four Grand Prix and five Gold Lions at Cannes.
 He was also behind the Monty the Penguin Christmas campaign for John Lewis, which went on to win two Cannes Lions Grand Prix and 3 Gold Lions and was the Gunn Report’s Most Awarded TV ad of 2015.